algorandfoundation/puya-ts/docs/beta-to-1-migration.md

 ### Native arrays are mutable by default

-Native arrays are now mutable by default which can be leveraged without any changes.
+Native arrays are now mutable by default, which can be leveraged without any changes.
 If you'd like to keep the same execution semantics as before, then apply a `readonly` or `as const` modifier to make them immutable.

 ```typescript